-Snàth in Islay’s Scottish Gaelic means thread or yarn, and snàth-olan means woollen yarn.
-In a sense, this also relates to the threads of tradition, the continuation of the island’s long tradition of handspun woollen yarns using locally produced wool fleeces.
+Snàth in Islay’s Scottish Gaelic means thread or yarn, and snàth olan means woollen yarn.
+In a sense, this also relates to the threads of tradition, continuing the long history of handspun woollen yarns in the Scottish Highlands and Islands made using locally grown wool fleeces.

-My wool and luxury fibre yarns are made mainly from wool fleeces produced on Islay’s farms.
-Fleeces are collected from local farmers and crofters then sorted, washed, carded and finally handspun by me on vintage spinning wheels in my farm cottage.
+My wool and luxury fibre yarns are made mainly from wool fleeces produced by neighbours on Islay’s farms.
+After shearing, fleeces are collected then sorted, washed, carded and finally handspun by me on vintage spinning wheels in my farm cottage.

-Unique handspun yarns or individually designed handknits may be specially commissioned.
+Individually designed handspun yarns or handknits may be specially commissioned.
 Enquiries are very welcome; please contact me using the form below.
-Unfortunately, due to complex export regulations yarns or knitted items can only be sent to UK addresses.
+Unfortunately, due to the complexities of export regulations for a small business, yarns or knitted items can only be sent to UK addresses.

-Thank you to all who have visited my blog after Kate Davies posted her newsletter about her forthcoming book of knitting patterns and more, “Inspired by Islay”.
-It was really fun and interesting to work on a piece telling the story of historic and current textile work in the island, and working with Kate was a pleasure.
-My blog has been a bit in the doldrums recently, but it’s time to pick it up again and update regularly.
-Do please check back soon, as I’ll be posting photos of newly spun yarns and other woolly projects as they are in progress.
+Thank you to all who visited my blog after Kate Davies published her book of knitting patterns and more; “Inspired by Islay”.
+It was really fun and interesting to work on a piece in the book, telling the story of historic and current textile work in the island.
+Working with Kate was a pleasure.

 One of my resolutions for 2018 has been to update this blog more regularly with handspinning news from Snàth.
 Do please check back again soon, as I’ll be posting photos of newly spun yarns for sale in 2018 and other woolly projects as they are developing.